 This event has been canceled for 2020.
 Fall isn't just for the outdoors.
-It's also the season of the famous Telluride Film Festival—running strong for more than 45 years—for four days over Labor Day weekend.
+It's also the season of the famous Telluride Film Festival—running strong since 1974—for four days over Labor Day weekend.
 Big-name stars and hordes of film fans head to scenic Southwest Colorado for the event.
 Many award-winning films, including "Slumdog Millionaire," made their debut at the Telluride Film Festival, which features more than 50 different programs in several venues across town.

 Plus, you'll have some bonus fun with the element of surprise: The films are not announced until the festival begins and attendees have made it to the mountainous town.
 Filmmakers are announced in the program guide, which can be picked up in Telluride during the event, or viewed online.

 Bike or Walk Through Denver, Artistically

 Denver's reputation as an artistic hub continues to grow, and the ART, a Hotel in the Golden Triangle south of downtown, brings that excitement to travelers.
 Hotel guests have free access to custom-designed bikes painted by students at the Rocky Mountain College of Art and Design.
 Each bike is inspired by Denver's culture.
 Take out one of these colorful, quirky bikes for a spin to explore the culture and nearby museums.

 Explore Via Train

 If beer is on your mind, there are plenty of ways to experience it in Colorado.
 One fun option: Visit Stanley Beer Hall at Stanley Marketplace in northwest Aurora, about 9 miles (14 kilometers) from Denver, where you'll also find over 50 businesses providing food, drinks, shopping, and more.

 Aimed to be a modern spin on the traditional beer hall, this Aurora locale features unique food (shareable style) in a clean, refined atmosphere.
 The indoor and outdoor beer hall—with a concrete slab bar, a big patio, and live music—features 30 drafts representing the best of Colorado craft beer, the majority of which are local and rotating.
 Even look for cocktails on tap and cold brews.